mlederbauer/glossagen/README.md

 glossagen # runs the program with the default paper glossagen path/to/directory/containing/paper # the paper must be called paper.pdf
 ```

+## 🎬 Demo

+This project is part of the 2024 LLM Hackathon for Materials and Chemistry.
+Find the public submission of our project – including a product demo – here:
+(ADD TWITTER LINK)

+Curious about example outputs of GlossaGen?
+Check out an intermediate Weights&Biases report (here)[https://api.wandb.ai/links/mlederbauer/udrsalv6].

 ## 👩‍💻 Installation